 It is always a pleasure to see the hard work and endeavour that Lancashire villages and their residents put into the competition.
 The process and independence of our judging ensures fairness and it is great to see individual effort rewarded in the Certificate of Merit categories.

-- Champion Village - Blacko (Runner-up - Chipping).
+- Champion Village - Elswick (Runner-up - Chipping; Highly Commended - Blacko; Higham).

-- Medium Village - Sabden (Runner-up - Mawdesley).
+- Medium Village - Wrea Green (Runner-up - Chatburn; Highly Commended - Mawdesley).

-- Most Improved Medium Village - Not awarded this year.
+- Most Improved Medium Village - Newton with Scales.